bethpilipala/startup/README.md

   - retrieving recipes
   - creating recipes
   - adding ingredients to pantry
+- **Third-Party API** - The application will use the Spoonacular Food API to retrieve recipe information and search for recipes based on ingredients.
+When a user enters the ingredients they have available, the backend will send a request to Spoonacular and use the returned recipes to find recipes that can be made with those ingredients.
+Recipe information such as the recipe name, ingredients, instructions, and images can then be displayed in the application.
+This will allow Recipe Finder to use a real external recipe database rather than relying entirely on recipes stored in its own database.
 - **DB/Login** - Store users, recipes, and user ingredients in database.
 Register and login users.
 Credentials securely stored in database.
 - **WebSocket** - Recipes are displayed on the website, including a recipe of the day on the home page.